The Pacers Are Really Lucky That Russell Westbrook Doesn't Play For The Wizards Anymore

 The Indiana Pacers play the Washington Wizards on Friday evening, and last year Russell Westbrook crushed the Pacers.

-The Indiana Pacers visit the Washington Wizards on Friday evening looking for their first win of the new season.
+The Indiana Pacers are playing the Washington Wizards on Friday evening looking for their first win of the new season.

 The Wizards are the team that knocked them out one game shy of making the playoffs last season.